Magnesium has become increasingly popular in the wellness world — and for good reason.

 That means nearly half the population is missing out on the critical nutrient — and potentially upping their risk of chronic disease as a result (though additional factors are also likely to be at play here).

-Magnesium deficiency, according to the NIH, may lead to:
+Symptoms of magnesium deficiency, according to the NIH, include:

 What Happens if You Get Too Much Magnesium?